-Shopping Experience in Frankfurt am Main
+Shopping, Frankfurt am Main

 Fondest memory: Today I bought a second-hand bike from the FloMarkt on the south bank of the river Main- it is every fortnight from 9 til 4.
 We got there early and had a good look round the whole thing before going back to haggle over one that had two caliper brakes and three gears and which I have since whizzed around the Innestadt like a local.
 Highly recommended for anyone planning to stay for more than a week or two.
 BIke hire costs 10 euros a day so my purchase works out really well.
 Frankfurt is good and flat and a bike is just the thing.